transformerlab/transformerlab-docs/docs/install/install-on-amd.md

 ### Step 1 - Install WSL

 First, install WSL (Windows Subsystem for Linux) if you haven't already.
-Open Windows PowerShell as Administrator and run:
+Open Windows Powershell as Administrator and run:

 ```bash
 wsl --install